Caleb-Leavell/Jatui/README.md

         System.out.println(ansi().fgRgb(200, 100, 100).a("Exiting...").reset());
 ```

 While functional, this design is incredibly hard to maintain or scale.
-You could potentially abstract out pieces into their own methods, but if you wanted to resuse these components while customizing ansi styling, exact text, I/O locations, etc., verbosity incleases dramatically.
+You could potentially abstract out pieces into their own methods, but if you wanted to resuse these components while customizing ansi styling, exact text, I/O locations, etc., verbosity increases dramatically.
 Jatui aims to solve this problem by providing a declarative modulurization framework.
 Here's how you would write the same program in Jatui:

 ```Java